Store

 Although your adrenals, which are part of the NEM’s Hormone circuit, are the first line of defense against stress, your entire NEM is involved when stress is present.
 That’s why you see so many different symptoms of stress.
 And because a catabolic state is a highly stressful state, your entire NEM is engaged when you’re in it.
 That’s again why you see so many different symptoms come up.
 That, and because a catabolic state will affect every part of your body.

-Catabolism in the Different Stages of AFS
+Catabolism in the Different Stages of Adrenal Fatigue

-When AFS Progresses
+When Adrenal Fatigue Progresses

-In the more advanced stages of AFS, the catabolic state is already well underway, even though cortisol levels have dropped significantly.
+In the more advanced stages of Adrenal Fatigue, the catabolic state is already well underway, even though cortisol levels have dropped significantly.
 At the same time, anabolism is too weak to return balance to the metabolic cycle.
 The rebuilding and repair phase is now too slow to make an impact.
 Fatigue keeps getting worse, creating a greater need for energy, which then worsens the catabolic state.

 This is when you really start to see the signs of a catabolic state taking hold.
 Wrinkles form on your face because your collagen is being broken down without getting replenished.
 Chronic muscle and joint pain can happen as your muscles and organs break down.
 You might end up with chronic fatigue syndrome, chronic pain syndrome, or fibromyalgia.